 Be more active

 What you need, what you expend, and what you drop in terms of calories is not just one magic number that applies to everyone – remember that this is all based on calculations that consider multiple factors like physical activity levels.
-That said, if you increase your activity level, ideally through exercise and non-exercise movement, you will increase the number of calories your body needs.
+That said, if you increase your activity level, you will increase the number of calories your body needs.
 So, if you continue to consume the same number of calories, you can create a deficit this way.

 Diet and exercise

 In my experience, people see the most success when they combine both diet and exercise.
-Not only is exercise great for so many reasons, but I think this combination makes creating a calorie deficit even more manageable.
+Exercise itself has many physical and emotional benefits.
+When combined with intentional eating, think it makes creating a calorie deficit even more manageable.

 What are the benefits and disadvantages of being in a calorie deficit?

 Your goal to lose weight through creating a calorie deficit could end up being the drive you needed to create an overall healthier lifestyle.
-By cutting out snacks, you will probably cut out more processed foods, and by eating and cooking at home, you are likely to get more nutrient-dense foods.
+By cutting out snacks, you’ll probably cut out more processed foods.
+And by eating and cooking at home, you are likely to get more nutrient-dense foods.
 All of this contributes to a healthier you, along with a lower risk of diseases like diabetes and heart disease.

 Try creating a calorie deficit:

-If your goal is to lose weight, I recommend trying a calorie deficit diet because I have seen it help many people, including myself. (read my weight loss story here).
+If your goal is to lose weight, I recommend trying a calorie deficit diet!
+I have seen it help many people, including myself. (read my weight loss story here).

 While there are different methods out there, such as cutting out certain foods or fasting during certain times, these diets are successful because they create a calorie deficit.
 So why not just try it the straightforward way without feeling as restricted?
 Those other methods lead to mindsets that usually only want to make us give up.

-The best thing about a calorie deficit is that it can be achieved by aiming for small goals and daily changes.
+The best thing about a calorie deficit is that it can be achieved through small goals and daily changes.
 Just as quickly as calories add up, so will any efforts to cut them back.
 Just something to remember when you are considering a diet plan that you can stick to.